-10 years ago, when this cedar siding was new, it was a bright burnt orange color.
+10 years ago, when this cedar siding was new (see first image in this portfolio), it was a bright burnt orange color.
 There's an expected curing process, of course; and there were unexpected changes.
 The overall deepening of the original color was expected.
 The areas where the wood cured unevenly and turned almost black, those were meant to be preventable.

 To view our original portfolio of images from this project, completed in 2012, click here.